ComplexRalex/backlog-games/README.md

 ## Structure

 You can find the project structure in these files: `tree-en.txt` for *English*, and `tree-es.txt` for *Spanish*.

+## GitHub Actions

+This project uses GitHub Actions for build and deployment.
+You can find the workflow in `.github/workflows/nextjs.yml`, which was based on this example: https://github.com/actions/starter-workflows/blob/main/pages/nextjs.yml.

 ## Disclaimer